Katie Bell Snaps Sultry Selfie While Clad In Lace Lingerie

 The bottom of the set was just as hot and boasted the same light fabric that complemented her flawless complexion.
 The piece had thin sides that sat low on her hips and helped showcase her trim abs.
 Katie rested one of her arms near her fit thigh, and she used the other to hold her cellphone and snap the perfect shot.
 In her caption, she shared that she was surrounded by angels and added a single angel emoji.

-Katie added a few accessories to her outfit, which included a set of silver earrings in her piercings.
+Katie added a few accessories to her outfit, which included a set of silver earrings.
 She also wore a pink bracelet on her right wrist, which added another pop of color.
-Katie styled her short, brunette tresses with a deep side part, and her hair looked like it was filled with natural waves.
+Katie styled her short, brunette tresses with a deep side-part, and her hair looked like it was filled with natural waves.
 Her mane spilled over her back and grazed the top of her shoulder.
-It looked like she was done up with a striking application of makeup that included light blue eyeshadow and pink lipstick on her pout.
+It looked like she was done up with a striking application of makeup that included light blue eye shadow and pink lipstick on her pout.

 The image has received lots of love from fans.
 The post has accrued over 53,000 likes and 600-plus comments in an hour.